tlo-johnson/fundamentals/data-structures/hash-table.md

 ### Hash Collisions
 A hash collision occurs when multiple keys hash to the same value.
 There are many hash collision resolution techniques
 - separate chaining: maintain a data structure (usually a linked list) to hold all the different values
-- open addressing: find another place within the hash table for the object to go, offsetting it from the position it hashed to.
+- open addressing: find another place within the hash table for the object to go, **offsetting it from the position it originally hashed to**.

 Note: separate chaining introduces auxillary data structures where open addressing maintains all values in one array.
 Note: we need to store both the key and the value in the linked list because we need a way to distinguish between values that collided.